-Spatial Skills Instruction Impacts Technology Students (SKIITS)1 is developing an online, transportable course that community colleges can use as a resource to offer spatial skills training to their students with a nominal investment of institutional resources.
-The course is based on research and materials funded by NSF that have successfully been used in face-to-face instruction in four-year universities.
+Adapting Tested Spatial Skills Curriculum to On-Line Format for Community College Instruction: A Critical Link to Retain Technology Students (HRD# 1407123) was funded by the National Science Foundation (NSF) in July of 2014.
+The goal of SKIITS (Spatial Skills Instruction Impacts Technology Students) is to develop an online, fully transportable course that community colleges can use as a resource to offer spatial skills training to their students cost effectively and with a nominal investment of institutional resources.
+The course is based on research and materials funded by NSF that have successfully been used in face-to-face instruction in four-year Universities.